Therapy in Tottenham

 IMG_0023

-I am a psychotherapist with more than 10 years’ experience of working with people facing issues such as depression, anxiety, relationship problems, low self-esteem and trauma.
+I am a psychotherapist and counsellor based in Tottenham, North London with more than 10 years’ experience of working with people facing issues such as depression, anxiety and stress management, grief, trauma, addiction, relationship problems, low self-esteem, self-injury, sexual difficulties, living with neurodiversity and work-related concerns.
 I provide a confidential space for both individuals and couples to address their suffering.
+I see people in person or online.

-My therapeutic approach is psychoanalytic, meaning that I seek to help people understand how unconscious psychological blocks may be contributing to the difficulties they are having.
+My therapeutic approach is psychoanalytic, meaning that I seek to help people understand how unconscious psychological issues may be contributing to the difficulties they are having, whether as individuals or as part of a couple.
 I believe that psychoanalytic psychotherapy leads to more longstanding change than approaches focused on providing solutions or emotional support alone.

 I am registered with the United Kingdom Council for Psychotherapy (UKCP), one of the main regulatory bodies for therapists in the UK, and follow their ethical framework.
 I am also a Senior Accredited member of the British Association for Counselling and Psychotherapy, meaning that I have achieved a recognised standard of professional excellence and ethical practice.